bmitc/the-little-schemer/README.md

 # The Little Schemer

-_The Little Schemer_ uses a Scheme-like language, and this codebase contains Racket implementations and annotations for the code and exercises found in the book.
-The idea was to both learn the material in the book and Racket.
+_The Little Schemer_ uses a Scheme-like language, and this codebase contains Racket implementations and annotations, in the form of tests, for the code and exercises found in the book.
+The idea was to both learn the material in the book and to use Racket more.

 ## Context

 I read through parts of this book a few years ago but was just reading through it and didn't do any coding.
 I started to go through it again some time ago by writing Racket code, but that tailed off after a few chapters.
-This third time around, I'm going through the book more thoroughly, improving the implementations I had already started, but now I've added proper implementations of the book's primitive functions using Racket contracts and have annotated the examples using tests via RackUnit.
-This is proving to be more streamlined and helpful.
+This third time around, I have gone through the book more thoroughly, improving the implementations I had already started, but now I have added proper implementations of the book's primitive functions using Racket contracts and have annotated the examples using tests via RackUnit.
+This proved to be more streamlined and helpful.

 ## What I learned